Frequently Asked Questions

 You can check out what a typical day at camp looks like by clicking

-here for our Summer 2021 programming.
+here.
 The YES offers many activities throughout the day, including indoor and outdoor activities.
 The YES believes in encouraging youth to step outside of their comfort zones, while also respecting personal boundaries.
 We offer a supportive environment for youth to take healthy risks, but listen to youth who might be hesitant to participate in an activity.

 What is the camper to staff ratio?

 To ensure the safety and success of all participants, our standard camper to staff ratio is 5:1.
-For most of our Summer 2021 programming, this ratio will be between 3:1 and 4:1 due to limited spots and BC’s health protocols.

 Meals and Accommodations